-The draft model rule contains language for the creation and use of a cost containment reserve (CCR) that will provide flexibility and cost containment for the program.
-The CCR would consist of a fixed quantity of allowances, in addition to the cap, that would be held in reserve, and is only to be made available for sale if allowance prices were to exceed predefined price levels1.
+The Model Rule contains language for the creation and use of a cost containment reserve (CCR) that will provide flexibility and cost containment for the program.
+The CCR would consist of a fixed quantity of allowances, in addition to the cap, that would be held in reserve, and are only to be made available for sale if allowance prices were to exceed predefined price levels.